andrewgull/HeteroR/README.md

      - These three parameters should reflect the probability that the segment encompassing the RG will be amplified.

 3. Presence of deleterious effects
-   - truncated genes
+   - truncated genes (any DR inside a gene?);
-   - broken operons
+   - broken operons (any DR inside an operon?); operons will be identified via [ODB4](https://operondb.jp/)
-   - co-expression
-   - toxic genes

-   - Are any of the DRs inside a gene?
-Amplification would create truncated proteins, which may have a toxic effect, in particular for essential genes.
-Interrupted genes will be compared to the TraDIS (19) and the Keio (6) databases to identify essential genes.
-Are any of the DRs inside an operon?
-Amplifications would break the operon and thereby modify the stoichiometry of the proteins produced by the operon.
-Operons will be identified through the ODB4 database (https://operondb.jp/)
-Are any of the genes in the amplified segment known to be co-expressed with a gene outside of the segment?
-As in the operon case, changes in stoichiometry might be deleterious.
-Co-expressed genes will be identified using the data collated in StringDB ( https://string-db.org/).
+   - co-expression as identified by [StringDB](https://string-db.org/) (Are any of the genes in the amplified segment known to be co-expressed with a gene outside of the segment?)
-Are any of the genes in the amplified segment know to be toxic if overexpressed?
-Amplifications would presumably increase the expression of the gene.
-Toxic genes will be identified using three different databases (EDGE (33), ASKA (22) and PandaTox (https://exploration.weizmann.ac.il/pandatox/1_0/home.html).
+   - toxic essential genes: essential genes (as identified by databases TraDIS (?) and Keio(?)) being truncated may become toxic.
+   - toxic if over-expressed: gene amplifications may increase the expression of the gene, which in turn may be toxic.
+Related data can be found in databases [EDGE](https://www.pnas.org/content/pnas/early/2013/11/05/1312361110), [ASKA](https://academic.oup.com/dnaresearch/article/12/5/291/350187) and [PandaTox](https://exploration.weizmann.ac.il/pandatox/1_0/home.html).

+The pipeline is created using [Snakemake](https://snakemake.readthedocs.io/en/stable) - a Python-based workflow management system for reproducible and scalable data analysis.
+[The "rolling" paper reference](https://f1000research.com/articles/10-33/v2)

 ## The project structure:

-`data_raw/`

-`data_filtered/`
+The project home directory is `/home/andrei/Data/HetroR` which contains the following directories:

+`data_raw/` - raw sequencing data (both Illumina and Nanopore reads) copied from Argos

+`data_filtered/` - sequencing data after filtering with filtlong and fastp

-`qualcheck_reads/`
+`qualcheck_reads/` - quality control data

-`assemblies/`

-`qualcheck_assembly/`

-`mapping/`

-`plasmids/`

-`assemblies_joined/`

-`annotations/`

-`resistance_genes/`
+`assemblies/` - hybrid assemblies made with Unicycler

+`qualcheck_assembly/` - assembly quality control made with BUSCO and QUAST

+`mapping/` - mapping of short reads onto genome assembly to collect unmapped reads

+`plasmids/` - assembly of unmapped reads with SPAdes ('plasmid' mode) to assemble plasmids missed by Unicycler

+`assemblies_joined/` - keeps merged hybrid and plasmid assembly

+`annotations/` - assembly annotations made with PROKKA and tRNA-ScanSE

+`resistance_genes/` - resistance genes tables identified by RGI (requires local CARD database)

-`logs/`
+`logs/` - tool's logs

-`strain_lists/`

-`test_dir/`

-`tools/`

-`localDB/`

-`busco_downloads/`

-`coverage/`

-`final/`

-`dags/`

-`card_database/`
+`strain_lists/` - lists of available and processed strains, serves as input to some scripts that prepare data for the processing by the pipeline

+`test_dir/` - various test of tools used in the pipeline

+`tools/` - tools required by the pipeline but not available through conda package manager

+`localDB/` - local instance of the CARD database (required by RGI)

+`busco_downloads/` - files required by BUSCO

+`coverage/` - a bunch of tables with Nanopore coverage

+`final/` - "regulatory" dir created by Snakemake, nothing important there

+`dags/` - directed acyclic graphs created by Snakemake representing the workflow (see below for the most recent example)

 `notebooks/` - these are copies of actual notebooks that I keep on GoogleDrive.
 Hope these copies will be updated regularly

-`workflow/`
+`workflow/` - the pipeline's actual code
- - `snakefile`
+ - `snakefile` - a file describing the workflow
- - `envs`
+ - `envs` - a set of YAML files describing required conda environments
- - `scripts`
+ - `scripts` - additional scripts used by Snakemake and by me

-`config.yaml`
+`config.yaml` - a list of strains to be processed

 ## Workflow:

 1. mount ARGOS
-2. copy files
+2. copy files using `wokflow/scripts/copy_files.py`
-3. prepare files
+3. prepare files using `workflow/scripts/prepare_files.py`
-4. get coverage
+4. get coverage using `workflow/scripts/coverage.py`
-5. create config
+5. create config using `workflow/scripts/create_config.py`
-6. load a local instance of CARD db (it must be in the project dir as 'localDB' - `rgi load`)
+6. load a local instance of CARD db (it must be in the project dir as 'localDB' - use `rgi load`)
-7. run the pipeline on these files: `snakemake --use-conda --cores 12 --resources mem_mb=12000`
+7. run the pipeline using the command `snakemake --use-conda --cores 14 --resources mem_mb=12000`
-8. run the following command to get an overview of resistance hits in your strains
+8. run the following command to produce a nice heatmap of resistance hits in your strains:
    ```
    cd resistance genes;
    for D in DA*; do ln -s "/home/andrei/Data/HeteroR/resistance_genes/"$D"/rgi_table.json" "/home/andrei/Data/HeteroR/resistance_genes/linked/"$D"_rgi_table.json"; done &&
    rgi heatmap -i linked -o heatmap -cat gene_family -clus samples
    ```

-## DAG example
+## Current workflow's DAG

-the most recent version

 ![dag](figures/dag_full.png)

-## Heatmap
+## Heatmap example

 the most recent version